 - shooting, burning, itching breast pain that came on during a feed and lasted hours

-Day 2 after his birth, it was like a switch flipped and he started screaming inconsolably.
+Day 2 after his birth, it was like a switch flipped and my calm, happy baby started screaming inconsolably.
 We scrambled trying to find comfort measures for him and ended up following the ‘5 S’s’ from Happiest Baby on the Block.
 He needed to be swaddled past 6 months to be able to calm down to sleep.
-My doula brought up the possibility of ties, but we dismissed it as we didn’t think he matched the symptoms.
+My doula was the only person to bring up the possibility of ties, but we dismissed it as we didn’t think he matched the symptoms.

 Finally, at 9 months and after texting her ‘this is worse than labor and delivery’, she brought it up again.
 She gave us the name of a doctor.
 We did an email consult with Dr. Kotlow in Albany, NY, and he determined that Baby Boy did have both ties.